ManagementCore API

 • CLIENT is used by the octelium and octeliumctl clients.

-• CLIENTLESS is used by HUMAN User via browsers or by WORKLOAD Users via the OAuth2 client credentials flow (read more here), direct access tokens (read more here), or simply via the SDK (read more here).
+• CLIENTLESS is used by HUMAN Users via browsers or by WORKLOAD Users via the OAuth2 client credentials flow (read more here), direct access tokens (read more here), or simply via the SDK (read more here).

 Session Tokens